adrian-1990/bjj-homepage/README.md

 ![timetable](https://user-images.githubusercontent.com/79532281/144608252-9ff3a960-2fad-49fb-bba2-a6349b7bc462.png)

-There is a description of the classes underneath the timetable so the user knows what is expected in each class.
+* There is a description of the classes underneath the timetable so the user knows what is expected in each class.

 ![timetable-classes](https://user-images.githubusercontent.com/79532281/144608445-4e4ee297-8aa4-4ef1-8d91-299a18fd2f5a.png)

-New user can find out about the times classes are running and return users can learn about the advance classes as the progress on their grappling journey.
+* New user can find out about the times classes are running and return users can learn about the advance classes as the progress on their grappling journey.
 This section will also provide all the info required for guests who wish to visit the club.
 This should give a positive experience for new and return users.

-I used [W3School Table](https://www.w3schools.com/html/html_tables.asp) for guidance when creating the timetable.
+* I used [W3School Table](https://www.w3schools.com/html/html_tables.asp) for guidance when creating the timetable.

 ### Contact Us

-Users can complete the form and make contact with the club to ask whatever questions the have.
+* Users can contact the club and ask any questions they have with the form provided.
+This can be used by new and returning visitors.

 ![contact-form](https://user-images.githubusercontent.com/79532281/144609682-b6d0f5e8-b15b-4c0c-9aff-d8c85f16857c.png)

-A video at the end of the page shows BJJ highlights and shows the user what BJJ is about.
+* A video at the end of the page shows BJJ highlights and shows the user what BJJ is about.
 This will show the benefits training BJJ can have and encourage the user to get in contact.

 ![video](https://user-images.githubusercontent.com/79532281/144610074-06eaa031-e74d-40b9-9a42-43cb03b03f6b.png)